jfcamel/stm32f405rg_template/README.md

 [CppUTest](http://cpputest.github.io/)

-Please download FreeRTOS source and CppUTest Source.
+Please download FreeRTOS source and CppUTest source.

 To specify the directory where cpputest is placed, run the command below: